MicrosoftDocs/azure-devops-docs/docs/pipelines/test/review-continuous-test-results-after-build.md

 * **API(s)**: test results published directly using the [Test Management API(s)](https://docs.microsoft.com/rest/api/vsts/test/results?view=vsts-rest-5.0).

-## Surface test information beyond the Tests page
+## Surface test information beyond the Tests tab

-The **Tests** page provides a detailed summary of the test execution.
+The **Tests** tab provides a detailed summary of the test execution.
 This is helpful in tracking the quality of the pipeline, as well as troubleshooting failures.
 Azure DevOps also provides other ways to surface the test information:

-* The [Dashboard](../../report/dashboards/dashboards.md) helps visibility into how your team is progressing.
+* The [Dashboard](../../report/dashboards/dashboards.md) provides visibility into your team's is progress.
   Add one or more widgets that surface test related information:

   - [Requirements quality](../../report/dashboards/widget-catalog.md#requirements-quality-widget)